Miami Marlins vs Los Angeles Dodgers: Odds, Run Line, and Total

 Miami Marlins vs Los Angeles Dodgers Betting Trends

-- Totals have gone over in all seven of Miami's last seven games against LA.
+- Totals have gone OVER in seven of Miami's last eight games against LA.

-- The LA Dodgers are on a six-game win streak against the Miami Marlins.

 Miami Marlins vs Los Angeles Dodgers Injury Reports